Alectinib monotherapy [ALE1]

 Note

-The data on this page was produced using version 1.343 of the CDF list, downloaded from an archive of NHS England’s website on 26 January 2025 at 22:41.
+The data on this page was produced using version 1.375 of the CDF list, downloaded from NHS England’s website on 09 October 2025 at 18:00.

 If NHS England has published a new version of the CDF List but this site has not yet accessed that, this form may be out of date.
 Additionally, if any update has occurred without NHS England noting it as a change, this page will be out of date.